 In this portrait, Eleonora looks us directly in the eye with confidence tinged with contempt or boredom.
 She doesn’t have to prove anything.
-She is rich, beautiful, powerful and what is more bore a son, her hand shielding and presenting the boy at the same time.
-The color of the background is perfectly chosen to enhance her complexion and the texture of her dress.
+She is rich, beautiful, powerful, and what is more bore a son, her hand shielding and presenting the boy at the same time.
+The color of the background is a perfect choice as it enhances her complexion and the texture of her dress.

 A Lady with a Lapdog

-For a long time, this portrait has been attributed to Bronzino’s teacher – Pontormo.
-One of the theories suggests that the lady was Francesca Salviati.
-Who after the death of her husband Piero Gualterotti, in 1533 married Ottaviano de’ Medici, a scion of a secondary branch of the family.
+For a long time, this portrait was attributed to Bronzino’s teacher – Pontormo.
+One theory suggests that the lady was Francesca Salviati.
+Who, after the death of her husband Piero Gualterotti in 1533 married, Ottaviano de’ Medici, a scion of a secondary branch of the family.
 In 1535 the couple had a son, Alessandro, the future Pope Leo XI.
-This identification is suggested by the predominant colors of the lady’s sumptuous gown that echo the red and white of the Salviati family arms, also her ring brings to mind a Medici family emblem.
+The predominant colors of the lady’s sumptuous gown echo the red and white of the Salviati family arms suggest this identification, also her ring brings to mind a Medici family emblem.